MortezaBashsiz/nipovpn/README.md

   - HTTP Request Obfuscation: Hide your legitimate HTTP requests inside decoy requests to avoid detection.
   - Boost Library Integration: Utilizes Boost for robust and reliable networking operations.
   - High Performance: Optimized for speed and efficiency, ensuring minimal impact on request latency.
+  - Support HTTP and SOCKS5 on agent side
+  - Ability to use multiple Agents for one Server

 ## Usecases

 ### Bypass filtering

 This could help you to bypass the filtering in your country.

 ![Filtering](https://github.com/MortezaBashsiz/nipovpn/blob/main/files/pic/archFilternet.png)

 ### Hide your requests in the Internet

 If you want to hide your HTTP requests in the Internet, this proxy could help you.

 ![Internet](https://github.com/MortezaBashsiz/nipovpn/blob/main/files/pic/archInternet.png)

 ## Flow

 Here you can see the logical flow of a single request from first step to get the response
 ![Flow](https://github.com/MortezaBashsiz/nipovpn/blob/main/files/pic/flow.png)